The least you need to know to deal with any of 3 common problems that could affect your web sites after applying the March 2020 CF updates.

 If your site/s are served to ColdFusion via IIS or Apache, note that those sites will fail immediately after applying the March 2020 CF updates, update 8 for CF2018 and update 14 for CF2016.
 But there’s an easy fix.

 It’s not a bug, and CF is not broken.
-Instead, it’s simply that you need to take a second step right after the update, and you may need to take another step or two depending on your configuration.
+Instead, it’s that Adobe has implemented a Tomcat-related security improvement, and as a result you need to take at least a second step right after the update, and you may need to take another step or two depending on your configuration.

 The least you need to know

 I’ve detailed things with much more explanation in a blog post on my own site, but I want to present the info here in the most brief form I can.

 - After the update, you must run the CF web server configuration tool (wsconfig), to upgrade the connector(s) for your IIS/Apache site(s).
 Doing this will cause CF to implement a new “secret” in the workers.properties config file of your web server connector(s), to match the one the CF update will have created and placed into the AJP connector of CF’s server.xml file.Note that you don’t need to remove and re-add the connector: you need only use the “upgrade” feature available in the wsconfig tool, either as a button in the UI or as a -upgrade option at the command line, as you may prefer.
 For more on upgrading your web connector, see another post I’d done in the recent past.